nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### List all students: `list student`

-The list student command will list all students in TAssist.
-You can also limit this list to a specified module or class group.
+Use the list student command to display your students in TAssist's "Students" tab.
+Optionally, you can filter this list by a specific module or class group.

 Format: `list student [{m/MODULE_INDEX | c/CLASS_GROUP_INDEX}]`